Getting to Done: Tackling Impediments

 - Coach management on how to create an environment of empowerment.

 - Question how we do things.
 This could be processes or practices that the team owns or something that exists in the organization.
 Asking bold and outrageous questions can help your team step into their power.

 - Ask for forgiveness, not permission.
 A Scrum Master can be the one to show courage first in "taking power" if the team does not yet feel their own empowerment.
 A Scrum Master should be prepared to protect the team when they do exercise empowerment.

 2 - We confuse constraints and assumptions.

 I have seen people assume they have to follow certain processes or use specific tools because it is a constraint in the organization.
-When I teach Scrum Training Courses, I explain that constraints help maximize self-organization.
+When I teach Professional Scrum classes, I explain that constraints help maximize self-management.
 However, the majority of "constraints" I have come across are usually not constraints but rather recommendations or best practices.

 Some constraints have exception processes if you have good reasons for doing something differently or not at all.
 I recently heard an example of a team who worked with regulators to influence policies that they saw as impediments to software delivery.
 How awesome is that!

 Help your teams come up with bold and wild ideas.
 What if we could do anything we want to solve this problem?
 What would that look like?